 Organizational behavior is the study of how people think, feel and behave in organizations.
 This foundation course introduces students to the core theories, findings and debates in the field.
-During the course, students will engage in lectures, group activities, negotiations, and discussions to enhance their mastery of the material.
+We will focus on key questions such as: How do we hire the best people?
+How do we assess personality and what does it tell us about a person’s future behavior?
+Why are some people happy with their jobs and others are dissatisfied?
+Why do some leaders fail?
+Throughout the course students will participate in lectures, group activities, negotiations, and debates in the field.

 Upon successful completion of the course, students will be able to: